 If you have to shoot in one of these situations, I’d suggest stopping down F to wait to reduce fringing.

 The only native micro for third’s lens that has the focal length is my twelve to 35, which sells for between 702000$ and f 2.8.
 The sharpness difference is definitely noticeable, in the corners.

 But at 5 6, while not being sharp, the New Year keeps up.

 Being this close to our subject and shooting straight lines in the corners, the barrel distortion is really visible.
 If you’re a photo shooter and you want to shoot portraits with a shallow depth of field, I would definitely suggest trying to scrape up a bit more money and get a native lens that’s gonna be sharper and with autofocus.

 I’ll go ahead and link some good low price options for all three camera systems in the article description.

-If you shoot video, honestly, this is a really great starter lens.
+If you shoot a video, honestly, this is a really great starter lens.
 If this is what your budget allows.
 It’s easy to manual focus and it’s really cheap.
 Sure, you can buy adapters and try to find vintage glass, but a lot of those lenses aren’t very sharp either.

 And with this, you just put it on and you’d have to worry about it.

-So to answer the question, if you’re just getting started or you’re on a very tight budget, this lens does not suck.
 I’ll have a link to this lens and all three mounts, along with some good low priced alternatives in the article description below.